LiamHz/public-notes/fusion-rate/fusion-rate.md

 </div>

-Each target particle takes up a circular cross sectional area $\sigma$.
+Each target particle takes up a circular cross sectional area (what does this mean in English?) $\sigma$.

 If the incident particle passes through the cross sectional area $\sigma$, then fusion occurs and this reaction is called a collision.
 If the incident particle does not, fusion will not occur.